Skip to main content

 Write instructions that are structured, unambiguous, and directive (e.g., “Respond only in bullet points” or “Return valid JSON”).

-Instruction Adherence ensures not only that a model gives the right information, but that it gives it in the right way.
+While the other metrics ensure the model gives all the right information, Instruction Adherence ensures that it gives it in the right way.
 This guardrail is essential for structured outputs, enterprise use cases, and task compliance.